rohan-pednekar/mailshot/README.md

 <br>

-Envelopes is licensed under the MIT License.
+Mailshot is licensed under the MIT License.

 <br>